IvyMycelia/Myco/docs/COMMENTING_GUIDE.md

 ## **Overview**

-This document explains the comprehensive commenting approach used throughout the Myco v2.0 codebase.
-Every file, function, and important code section has been documented with professional, detailed comments to make the codebase as navigable and maintainable as possible.
+This document explains the commenting approach used throughout the Myco v2.0 codebase.
+Every file, function, and important code section has been documented with detailed comments to make the codebase navigable and maintainable.

 ---